Skip to content

 Donate

-Is THE ROSELINE FOUNDATION a good charity?
+Is The Roseline Foundation a good charity?

-THE ROSELINE FOUNDATION scores 52/100 (Poor) on our Clarity Score, with 84% of spending going to charitable activities and accounts late.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Roseline Foundation scores 48/100 (2 stars, Poor) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£1.3m total income, 84% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-London · NE2 1TJ Reg 1192886 Registered charity Official website Charity Commission register
+Newcastle · NE2 1TJ Reg 1192886 Registered charity Official website Charity Commission register

 Data from Charity Commission register, last updated .